 The potential for an economic slowdown – driven in part by these pressures – continues to rumble across the news and Wall Street.
 While recessionary impacts on revenues are typically not immediately felt by municipal governments and school districts, entities will need to begin positioning themselves to deal with another added challenge.
 The potential for impacts to districts’ revenue streams are likely to further compound and require difficult decisions with the amount of other budgetary pressures facing districts.

-These pressures result in the need for a better understanding of what is driving a district's costs and also making sure there is a clear understanding of a district’s top priorities versus the nice to haves.
-In order to best balance budgets from these pressures over the next several years, districts need to be prepared for potential reductions.
-The pressures on the expenses alone would necessitate the need for better analysis and conversations about projected expenses.
-With the further impacts of potential revenue impacts heightening, the need for more robust forecasting of a district’s financial trajectory and using these forecasts as the basis for discussions with a district’s board and senior leadership.
+All of these pressures will result in the need for an increased and better understanding above and beyond what is normal to know what are driving the district's costs and also making sure there is a sound understanding of what our top priorities are fresh for the district and what are the nice to have.
+Districts need to best prepare themselves for likely needed reductions or at this point even inevitable reductions in order to best balance their budgets as these pressures become more increasingly realized over the next several years.
+The pressures on the expense alone would necessitate the need for better analysis and conversations about projected expenses, with the further impacts of potential revenue impacts heightening the need for more robust forecasting of a district’s financial trajectory and using these forecasts as the basis for discussions with district’s board and senior leadership.

 In addition, districts need to better understand their current expense structure and prioritize current programs and service offerings.
-Being able to distinguish between requirements and necessities versus ‘nice to haves’ may not make the decision to cut any less painful, but will certainly facilitate better decision making.
-Forecasts and prioritization are keys to ensuring financial resiliency for districts, which will need to be done with leadership-wide collaboration to ensure broad input and understanding for necessary actions.
+Being able to distinguish between requirements and necessities versus ‘nice to haves’ may not make the decision to cut unless painful but will certainly facilitate better decision making.
+Forecasts and prioritization are keys to ensuring financial resiliency for districts, but this will need to be done with leadership-wide collaboration to ensure broad input and understanding for necessary actions.